liguowang/dcon/README.md

 Following instructions [here](https://pip.pypa.io/en/stable/installing/) to install **pip**.
 Please note: **pip** is already installed if you're using Python 2 >=2.7.9 or Python 3 >=3.4 binaries downloaded from [python.org](https://www.python.org/), but you'll need to upgrade **pip**.

-Users have three ways to install Dcon:
+Users have two ways to install Dcon:

 1. Install Dcon from [pypi](https://pypi.python.org/pypi):
     * Open a terminal and type command: ```pip install Dcon```